tiltowait/oregon-by-night/docs/house-rules.md

 Difficulties are always between 2 and 10, unless RAW specifies otherwise, which it does in certain places.
 You must always roll to account for 1’s and Exploding 10’s due to Specialties.
 This is to clarify pg.
 249 of V20 Core which is a bit wishy-washy on the subject.

+<u>New Mechanic, Half Assed: You may choose to use less than your full dice pool when making any roll.</u>

 ### 11. Diablerie
 We will be using the Diablerie rules found on pg.
 180 of *The Black Hand: A Guide to the Tal’Mahe’Ra*.